Rolling-Together/RollingTogether/README.md

 ---

-It is not easy for wheelchair users and those who use mobility aids such as electric wheelchairs and electric scooters to simply go for a walk outside the house.
-There are many things to consider, such as construction facilities that cannot be passed even on a single outing, high chins, and whether or not there is a toilet for the disabled.
+**Rolling Together** is a service that aims to help wheelchair users and individuals who use mobility aids such as electric wheelchairs and electric scooters to navigate their daily lives with ease.
+For these individuals, even a simple walk outside the house can be a daunting task as they need to consider various factors such as construction facilities, high curbs, and the availability of disabled toilets.

-For some, trivial daily life becomes a stumbling block for them, and going out has become a difficult journey that requires a plan, not a comfortable way to go out.

-To make going out no longer an unknown adventure for them, but a small daily life.
+We understand that these trivial daily life obstacles can often become a hindrance for them, making going out a difficult journey that requires careful planning rather than a comfortable way to enjoy the outdoors.
+Rolling Together was created with the purpose of changing this reality and providing a platform for individuals who use wheeled mobility aids to share information and move together.
+Through this service, we aim to make going out a small daily life and not an unknown adventure.

-It contains the meaning that people who use wheeled mobility aids should share information and move together.

-**Rolling Together Service** came to mind.

 # 2. Proposal background